Faculty 2025

 Mr. Bilger has appeared with the Chamber Music Society of Lincoln Center, with which he recorded Bach’s Second Brandenburg Concerto.
 Other chamber music appearances include Chamber Music Northwest, the New York Trumpet Ensemble, Saint Luke’s Chamber Ensemble, as well as guest appearances with the Canadian Brass and the Empire Brass.
 He also released a recording of electro-acoustic music for trumpet and synthesizers with composer Meg Bowles.

-In addition to his full-time position at Northwestern University, Mr. Bilger is also completing his 27th and final year on the faculty of the Curtis Institute of Music.
+For 27 years, Mr. Bilger was on the faculty of the Curtis Institute of Music.
 He is a former faculty member at Temple University, the Hugh Hodgson School of Music at the University of Georgia, Rice University, and held the position of Visiting Guest Artist at the Peabody Institute of Johns Hopkins University.
 He has performed master classes at dozens of institutions, including the Juilliard School of Music, Indiana University, the University of Michigan, the Manhattan School of Music, and the Peabody Conservatory.
-He has also taught at the Pacific Music Festival, the National Orchestral Institute and Festival, the Aspen Music Festival and School and recently at the Hamamatsu International Festival and Academy and The Center for Advanced Musical Studies at Chosen Vale.
+He has also taught at the Pacific Music Festival, the National Orchestral Institute + Festival, the Aspen Music Festival and School and most recently at the Hamamatsu International Festival and Academy.
+He has coached NYO-USA and NYO2.

 • A native of Chicago and graduate of Juilliard (BM, MM), Edward Carroll (b.
 1953) is a trumpeter, conductor, and teacher of international stature.
 He serves as Professor of Trumpet and Coordinator of Brass Studies at the California Institute of the Arts (CalArts), Professor at the Bard Conservatory of Music, and as a Senior Lecturer at Dartmouth College.
 Previous appointments include Associate Professor at McGill University’s Schulich School of Music in 2007 — 2011 (assuming the role of brass area chair in 2009), the International Chair of Brass Studies at London’s Royal Academy of Music and Professor of Trumpet at the Rotterdam (NL) Conservatory.
 Edward Carroll is the Director of the Center for Advanced Musical Studies at Chosen Vale, and was responsible for the music programming of the California State Summer School of the Arts from 2006-2008.
 He also chaired the commissioning committee of the International Trumpet Guild (ITG) from 2005 — 2011.